NVIDIA/NVFlare/examples/advanced/federated-statistics/README.md

 ## How it works

-Some of the local statistics (such as count, failure count, sum etc.) can be calculated with one round; while others statistics such as stddev, histogram ( if the global bin range is not specified) will need to two round of calculations.
+Some local statistics (such as count, failure count, sum etc.) can be calculated with one round; while others statistics such as stddev, histogram ( if the global bin range is not specified) will need to two round of calculations.
 We design a workflow to essentially issue three round of trip to client

 * pre_run()  -- controller send clients the target metrics information
 * 1st statistics task -- controller  send clients 1st set of target metrics as well as local max/min if the global min/max estimation is needed
-* 2nd statistics task -- based on the aggregated global statistics, we do the 2nd round, we calculate the VAR (with global mean) and histogram based on the global rnage (or estimated global range)
+* 2nd statistics task -- based on the aggregated global statistics, we do the 2nd round, we calculate the VAR (with global mean) and histogram based on the global range (or estimated global range)

 The sequence diagram provides the details.